 What resources does the program provide for financial aid, housing, health insurance, student life, etc.?

 We recommend completing a FAFSA application starting Jan.
 1 for the academic year you intend to enroll in our program.
 The FASFA application can be completed online.
 Pacific University is a participant in the Federal Family Education Loan Program (FFELP) which provides subsidized and unsubsidized loans to students based on need.
 For more information, visit the Financial Aid Office.

 In addition, the Pacific University Physical Therapy Program offers a one-time First Year Student Scholarship to a select group of incoming students each year, based on academic and needs-based merit.

 The Pacific University Division of Student Life provides a Housing Network for all students of Pacific University.
 Our graduate students generally reside in off-campus housing within the Hillsboro and surrounding communities.
 Once admitted into the program, internal resource networking and housing opportunities are shared amongst current students.

-The Office of Student Life offers a wide and comprehensive variety of resources including: health care and counseling services, learning support services, student government and outdoor recreational programs.
+The Office of Student Life offers a wide and comprehensive variety of resources including: health care and counseling services, accessibility & accomodation services, student government and outdoor recreational programs.